cdsmith/prob/README.md

 Left to run long enough, the program will continue to emit possibilities, with the sums converging toward the expected result of a 0.2 probability of rolling each number from 2 through 6.
-You can also use truncation to approximate the
+You can also use `finitize` to approximate the
 result:

 ```
-ghci> possibilities $ simplify (truncateDist 0.00001 d)
+ghci> possibilities $ simplify (finitize 0.00001 d)
 [(0.19999998015419398,2), (0.19999988092516383,3), (0.19999928555098298,4),
 (0.19999571330589844,5),(0.20000514006376077,6)]
 ghci>
 ```

-Internally, a value of type `Dist prob a` is represented not as a list of possibilities but as a binary decision tree.
+Internally, a value of type `Distribution prob a` is represented not as a list of possibilities but as a binary decision tree.
 This is a rich enough structure to allow productive enumeration of all possibilities using a breadth-first traversal, even if the process described is infinite and left recursive.